-All too often, we hear from a parent who is convinced that with the sheer volume of applications received at highly selective colleges, there is no way that admissions counselors read through every application, but we would say that in 90% of cases, they do.
-Last February, when an admissions counselor from Duke University wrote in an acceptance letter (two months earlier than usual) to one of Ivy Coach’s students that she was very impressed about how the student combined his passion for music with his dedication to community service, it was obvious that Duke looked beyond the student’s less than stellar grades and SAT scores, and read his application thoroughly.
+So, in light of the increased applications, can admissions counselors actually read through them all?
+All too often, we hear from a parent who is convinced that with the sheer volume of applications, there is no possible way that admissions counselors read through every application, but we would say that in 90% of cases, they sure do.
+Last February, when an admissions counselor from Duke University wrote in an acceptance letter (two months earlier than usual) to one of Ivy Coach’s students that she was very impressed with how the student combined his passion for music with his dedication to community service, it was obvious that Duke looked beyond the student’s less than stellar grades and SAT scores and read his application thoroughly.
 In four separate essays, without being too boastful or too shy, the student wrote about different aspects of his life, exhibiting his true passions.
-In a tightly woven fabric, by taking threads from each of his essays, he gave Duke’s admissions counselors a glimpse into his life and submitted an exceptional application.
+In a tightly woven fabric, with threads from each of his essays, he gave Duke’s admissions counselors a glimpse into his life through his exceptional application.

-While grades, courses, and standardized test scores are always going to be significant factors in the admissions process, the other parts of the application (the essays, activity sheet, letters of recommendation, and in some cases, the interview) can sometimes make all the difference between an acceptance and a denial.
-So in writing those essays, put in your best effort, and count on them being read.
+While grades, courses, and standardized test scores are always going to be significant factors in the admissions process, the other parts of the application (e.g., the essays, activity sheet, letters of recommendation, the interview, etc.) can sometimes make all the difference between an acceptance and a denial.
+So in writing those essays, put in your best effort and absolutely do count on them being read.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.